zerotohero-dev/o2js.com/server/blog/markdown/make-your-server-ironman-secure-in-less-than-five-minutes.md

 > **Danger Zone**:
 >
-> If you mess things up when following this tutorial, you might lose the ability to remotely connect your server.
+> If you mess things up when following this tutorial, you might lose the ability to remotely connect to your server.
 So make sure your hosting
 > provider gives you alternative ways to access to your server for emergencies.
 > This can be a virtual console such as [lish][lish]; or you might need to open
 > a support ticket to your hosting provider.